Also see Headliners, Performer Stage Schedule and Program for more details!

 (email hidden, requires Javascript)

-Rave Review Sunday 2:30 – North Church
+Rave Review Sunday 11:30 – Court

-Rave Review is a Tucson-based contradance band formed in 2022.
+Rave Review is a Tucson based contradance band formed in 2022.
 It consists of veteran contradance musicians Carina Ravely on fiddle, Steve Richard on guitar, and Russ Healy on accordion and whistles.
 John Esak joins them on percussion to add extra zest and danceability!
 Rave Review performs dance tunes in various genres, such as Old Time, Celtic and Quebecois.

 (email hidden, requires Javascript)